KelKi3/Final-Project-SQL/starting_with_questions.md

 As it is not effcient to write out all the averages for every single city and country I will list the highest and lowest average for each.

-For the average number of products ordered in each country, the highest is from Saudi Arabia at 96.29 and lowest is Irag at 0.50.
+For the average number of products ordered in each country, the highest is from Canada at 2.44 and lowest is Denmark at 1.

-For the average number of products ordered in each city, the highest is from Riyadh at 319 (although they only have one order) and lowest is Kansas City at 0.67.
+For the average number of products ordered in each city, the highest is from Chicago at 5  and lowest is Hong Kong at 1.